 Submit a challenge

-Do you know an inclusion challenge in data systems or the data economy?
+Do you know an inclusion challenge in data systems or the data ecosystem?
 Nominate your challenge with our nomination form.

 Are you interested in hearing about We Count activities or do you want to be contacted to learn about ways you can participate?
 If yes, then send us your contact information on our contact form.